 According to the Centers for Disease Control and Prevention (CDC), one in three traffic fatalities are caused by drunk driving, and more than 1 million drivers were arrested for DUI or DWI in 2016 alone.
 In Rhode Island specifically, 2.4% of people reported that they had driven after drinking too much, compared to 1.9% of people nationwide.

 If you’ve been injured because of the negligence of a drunk driver in Rhode Island, you’re not alone in this fight.
-At Decof, Barry, Mega & Quinn, P.C., our committed personal injury team can help you pursue fair and full compensation after suffering catastrophic injuries in a DUI or DWI crash.
+At Decof, Barry, Mega & Quinn, P.C., we are committed to helping you pursue fair and full compensation after suffering catastrophic injuries in a DUI-related crash.
 After serving Rhode Island for over 40 years and securing some of the largest personal injury settlements and verdicts in the state, you can trust that we will provide the seasoned counsel you deserve.